-Desert kites are constructions that consist of two long walls converging upon an enclosed space that has on its periphery small stone constructions called cells.
+Desert kites are mega-constructions that consist of two long walls converging upon an enclosed space that has on its periphery small stone constructions called cells.
 Seen from the sky, their shape suggests that of a windborne kite; they were thus called kites by pilots who flew over the arid regions of the Near East in the time of the French and British mandates of the first half of the 20th century CE.
-These kites combine various characteristics, which in archaeology have been the object of particular research.
-However, most methods of investigation are useless because of the nature of these constructions.
+These kites combine various characteristics which in archaeology have been the object of particular research.
+However, most classical methods of investigation are useless because of the nature of these constructions.

-The first kites identified, and the most numerous, are located in the Harrat-al-Sham, between Syria and Jordan.
-There are other zones of high density, but these are more circumscribed: in the Palmyrenides in Syria, in the Hejaz near Khaybar, and recently discovered in Armenia.
+The first kites identified in the past, and the most numerous, are located in the Harrat-al-Sham, the “Black Desert” between Syria and Jordan.
+There are other zones of high density, but these are more circumscribed: in the mountains of Palmyra in Syria, in the Harrat Khaybar in western Saudi Arabia and recently discovered in Armenia.
 Other regions contain kites that are more dispersed, although they are rarely isolated and are usually grouped together: in the regions of Damascus and Qaratein, in

 the Jebel al Has, and on the plateau of Hemma in Syria.